vidaxl-com/cowlog/README.md

 # Cowlog

+Cowlog is made for developers, helping them to get relevant information about the state of the application, in other terms debugging their application.

 A library that helps you identify your debug message quickly on the console output.
 The project is meant to be used solely in a nodejs environment unless there will e a usecase to use it in the browser as well.